safyankhank/Demo-practice/README.md

 # Demo-practice
-This is a domo for Git &amp; Github.
+This is a domo for Git &amp; Github class.